Skip to content

 Practitioner Listings in Google My Business

 Local businesses have been using Google My Business listing to optimize for local search for years, but individual practitioners have had a harder time promoting themselves in Google My Business.
-Now you can leverage Google My Business if you are a practitioner, which allows you to leverage your personal brand in local search.
-A practitioner or professional listing is a listing on Google Maps that is for a person instead of a place.
-If you’re a doctor, lawyer, dentist or other practitioner who works at a local business, you may be eligible for a practitioner listing.
+Now, you can leverage Google My Business if you are a practitioner, allowing you to leverage your brand in local search.
+A practitioner or professional listing on Google Maps is for a person instead of a place.
+You may be eligible for a practitioner listing if you’re a doctor, lawyer, dentist, or other practitioner who works at a local business.

-Comprehensively defined as an individual practitioner is a public-facing professional, typically with his or her own customer base.
+Comprehensively defined, an individual practitioner is a public-facing professional, typically with his or her own customer base.
 Doctors, dentists, lawyers, financial planners, and insurance or real estate agents are all considered individual practitioners.
 Listings for practitioners may include title or degree certification (e.g. Dr., MD, JD, Esq., CFA).

 An individual practitioner can create their own dedicated listing if: